ChifiSource/Olive.jl/README.md

 The main window is called **session**.
 This contains two panes which will be filled with your projects.
 Projects are denoted by a tab and a window which contains cells.
 This tab can be double clicked for a range of different project options.
 #### session
-**Session** is the colloquial name for the main editor which comprises `Olive` -- this being the `Project` and `Cell` combination.
+**session** is the colloquial name for the central editor which comprises `Olive` -- this being the `Project` and `Cell` combination.
 Inside of **session** there are two panes, `pane_one` and `pane_two` respectively.
 These panes houses projects, their tabs being contained within a tab container above them.
 Clicking these tabs will yield project focus.
 Double clicking will add the tab's controls to the tab.
 These are, from left to right, `decollapse controls`, `new cell`, `switch pane`, `re-source`,`step evaluate`, and `close project`.
 Other than this, the hotkeys in [keybindings](https://github.com/ChifiSource/Olive.jl#keybindings) are the primary method `Olive` uses for input.
 Files are open from the **project explorer** and then edited inside of this session, before being saved.

 <div align="center">
    <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/doc92sc/ui2.png"></img>